-PLA is a plastic that cannot be painted directly due to its surface properties.
+EPTG is a plastic that cannot be painted directly due to its surface properties.
 The substrate must be specially pre-treated.
-However, there are special paints that can be applied directly to PLA without priming or pre-treatment.
+However, there are special paints that can be applied directly to EPTG without priming and pre-treatment.
 Dupli-Color's recommended Aerosol Art Clear Varnish (matt or gloss) is a polymer varnish containing acetone and n-butyl acetate in a 400ml aerosol can.
-It can be applied directly to PLA in multiple layers with no drying time.
+It can be applied directly to EPTG in several layers without drying time.

 The painting can be done in two ways.
 Either by painting with a brush or by spray can.
 In principle, 3 layers should be applied with each method.
 Appropriately thinner should be applied to the fits.
 In principle, the layer structure should be thin and not have any running noses.
 Run noses are to be removed when wet.

-If possible, spray painting should be done outdoors, as more paint is sprayed off than is applied to the component.
+If possible, spray painting should be done outdoors, as more paint is sprayed on the side than on the component.
 A piece of cardboard should be placed in the background to absorb the excess paint.
 Depending on the paint manufacturer's recommendation, a minimum distance of 30 cm from the component should be maintained when painting.
-Otherwise you wear too much paint and it comes to runs.
-The parts are slowly rotated or moved during spraying so that all surfaces can be reached.
+Otherwise you wear too much paint and it comes to runs. the Parts are slowly rotated continuously while spraying or moved, so that all areas can be reached.
 Painting the inside of the shell is a bit more difficult because you can't really see how much paint has been applied.
 You should be more cautious here, as you tend to apply too much.
 The correct layer thickness is reached when the wet paint starts to shine.

-The paint is touch-dry after a short time and fully dry after 24 hours.
+The paint is touch-dry after a short time and finally dry after 24 hours.